-Athens - Big Fork Trail is a 9.1 mile lightly trafficked out and back trail located near Mena, AR that features a waterfall and is only recommended for very experienced adventurers.
+Athens - Big Fork Trail is a 9.1 mile lightly trafficked out and back trail located near Mena, Arkansas that features a waterfall and is only recommended for very experienced adventurers.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash